2025 European heatwaves: France

 In late May, parts of France experienced record-breaking heat which also swept across the Iberian Peninsula.
 On 28 May, a temperature of 32.3 C was recorded in Canet-en-Roussillon.
 On 30 May, the records for the maximum May temperature were broken at 27 weather stations in western France, including Limoges and Toulouse; the highest of these was Sabres where a temperature of 36.4 C was recorded.

 On 19 June, France entered its 50th heatwave since records began in 1947, with 27 departments under yellow heat alerts from 12 p.m.
 Météo-France issued orange heat alerts for 16 departments from 20 June, with over 30 more departments under yellow alerts. Électricité de France warned that electricity supplies could be disrupted due to high water temperatures impacting electricity production, particularly at the Bugey Nuclear Power Plant.
 On 21 June, a temperature of 39.9 C was recorded in Châteaumeillant as orange heat alerts were lifted for all departments except Isère and Rhône on 22 and 23 June.

 On 29 June, one reactor at the Golfech Nuclear Power Plant was shut down due to rising water temperatures in the Garonne.
 Both the Blayais and Bugey nuclear power plants were also producing less electricity due to the rivers they use for cooling being warmer than normal.

 On 30 June, a record-breaking 84 departments were under orange heatwave alerts, with a further seven under yellow alerts; only five departments had no alerts: Calvados, Côtes-d'Armor, Finistère, Manche and Seine-Maritime.
 The following day, 16 departments were upgraded to red alerts, including all of the Paris Region.
 Part of the Eiffel Tower was closed between 30 June and 2 July due to the extreme heat.

 On 1 July, a temperature of 41.4 C was recorded in Cadenet.
 According to the Ministry of National Education, a total of 2,213 schools were closed due to the heatwave.

 On 2 July, four departments were under red heatwave alerts, with a further 55 under orange alerts.
 Météo-France announced that France had experienced its second-hottest June on record, with an average temperature of 22.2 C, beaten only by 2003.
 The agency also noted that a number of cities exceeded 35 C for an unprecedented number of days, including Avignon with eleven days and Carcassonne, Nîmes and Toulouse with nine days.
 A 10-year-old American tourist died after collapsing during a visit to the Palace of Versailles; earlier that day Agnès Pannier-Runacher, the Minister of Ecological Transition, reported two additional heat-related fatalities and said that over 300 people had received emergency care due to the heat.

-The heat wave ended on 4 July 2025.
+The heatwave ended on 4 July 2025.

-Around 10 August 2025, a new heat wave began.
+Around 10 August 2025, a new heatwave began.